Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/auth-context-frontend-app-registration.md

     - Select the FHIR Resource applicatin you created earlier.
     - Choose `Delegated permissions` then `user_impersonation`.
     - Finally, click `Add permission` to save.
-1. Grant admin consent only if you have opted for Smart on FHIR implementation with B2C.
+1. Grant admin consent only if you are implementing SMART on FHIR with B2C. **Do not grant admin consent if you are using Microsoft Entra ID.**
 1. Inform your Azure Developer CLI environment of this application with:
     ```
     azd env set ContextAppClientId <context app id>